johnmholmes/Aquarium_Monitor_V2/README.md

 ----
 # To Be Started

-Auto top of via a ESP32 this will monitor the sump level and report to the Pi as well as running the Ato pump, this will have a fail safe built in via a float switch incase the ESP32 fails.

 Display tank water level monitor to prevent over fill may osibly control on of the return pumps.

 Leak detection.